MicrosoftDocs/bot-docs/articles/adaptive-dialog/adaptive-dialog-prebuilt-recognizers.md

 bf luis:cross-train -i <input-folder-name> -o <output-file-name> --config <cross-train-configuration-file>
 ```

-For an end to end example of cross training your bot, see the how to article [Create a bot cross trained to use both LUIS and QnA Maker recognizers][howto-cross-train].
+For an end to end example of cross training your bot, see how to [Create a bot cross trained to use both LUIS and QnA Maker recognizers][howto-cross-train].

 ### luis:cross-train required parameters